pietrobraione/tardis/README.md

 ### Running TARDIS from the Docker environment

+Under the Docker environment we have provided a more convenient `tardis` script that invokes java, passes the classpath and some of the indispensable options, so you can invoke TARDIS as follows:

+    $ tardis <options>

-Under the Docker environment you can using the `tardis` script.
-In this case you do not need to pass the `-java8_home`, `-evosuite`,  `-jbse_lib`, `-sushi_lib` and `-z3` options, because the script does it already.
+In this case you do not need to pass the `-java8_home`, `-evosuite`,  `-jbse_lib`, `-sushi_lib` and `-z3` options, because the script does it already for you.
 This way the previous example commands become much shorter:

     $ tardis -classes ./my-application/bin -target_class my/Class -tmp_base ./tmp -out ./tests